 - Ramon Serrano, LAc – Ramon is a licensed acupuncturist, former professor in NYC, writer/poet, and long-time community activist.
 He started coordinating AWB field work after Hurricane Maria hit Puerto Rico in 2018 and continues to set up AWB clinics in the wake of the earthquakes that struck the island in 2019-2020.
 Ramon serves on the board of AWB.

-Includes: 6 hours of webinar instruction, Pre-recorded training videos, fillable PDF worksheet, reading materials (PDFs and weblinks), AWB and NCCAOM certificates upon completion with passing grade
+Includes: Pre-recorded training videos & recorded webinar with community organizers listed above, a fillable PDF worksheet, reading materials (PDFs and weblinks), AWB and NCCAOM certificates upon completion with passing grade

 ($20 Discount for AWB Members and Students)

 CA Provider # is 0619.
-This is a Category 1 Live Course.
+This is a Category 1 Distance Learning Course.